Kokko-Niwa/PlayLand/Music-Driven-CoT/CoT_EN_MusicToLanguage_Format.md

 ## 💸 Support & Compensation

-### 🪙 Support Note (EN)
+### 🪙 Support Note

+I never expected so many clones of this repo…
+that’s the best kind of surprise!

 If this project helps your research or sparks new ideas,
 I’d really appreciate a small **token of support** —
 even enough for snacks or a new PC part 💻🍪

-I never expected so many clones of this repo…
-but if it’s useful, that’s the best kind of surprise!

 Thank you for keeping curiosity alive 🪄

 **Direct support:**
 [PayPal](https://paypal.me/kokkoNiwa) ｜ [Amazon Wishlist](https://www.amazon.jp/hz/wishlist/ls/EJRC4ME2EHAN?ref_=wl_share)

-> Studying and building on this is totally fine —
-> if you find value, please consider a little support.
-It means a lot!

 ---